adamsilver/fdpb/06-an-inbox.md

 </ul>
 ```

 Unlike all other fields in the book so far, the checkbox has a label missing.
 In *almost* all cases, a visible label should be placed beside the checkbox.
-However, this is a bit of a special case because the interface handles two disperate jobs: Viewing email and managing it.
+However, this is a bit of a special case because the interface handles two disparate jobs: viewing email and managing it.

 In this case we can go without having visible labels.
 You could even argue that having them would interfere with the navigable behaviour of the contents.
 The problem is that we can't have a `<label>` and a `<a>` occupy the same position in the interface.
 There are two possible approaches: to use the concept of modes or to simply hide the label.

 ### Using modes

 As we said earlier, the interface is complicated because it's doing two jobs at once.
 We can split these jobs out and use modes.
-This means creating two separate views of the inbox: One that is read-only and one that is for bulk action.
+This means creating two separate views of the inbox: one that is read-only and one that is for bulk-action.
 Read-mode has no forms; clicking an email navigates to the email (like normal).
-When in bulk-actin mode, the contents is a `<label>` so clicking it checks the checkbox (again like normal).
+When in bulk-actin mode, the content is wrapped in a `<label>` so clicking it checks the checkbox (again like normal).

 ![Modes use tabs or a link to switch](./images/modes.png)